Vadim Bakatin: 1991 presidential campaign

 Bakatin was a candidate in the 1991 Russian presidential election.
 His running mate was Ramazan Abdulatipov.
 He ultimately placed last in the election out of six candidates, receiving 2,719,757 votes (3.5% of the votes cast).

 Personal life

-Vadim Bakatin, his grandson, (born 24 June 1998) is an International football player and plays for AS Monaco FC.
+Vadim Bakatin, his grandson, (born 24 June 1998) was an international football player and played for AS Monaco FC at youth level.

 Bakatin died on 31 July 2022 at a hospital in Moscow, Russia, at the age of 84.